Liddell helps No. 15 Ohio State beat No. 10 Wisconsin 74-62

 BIG PICTURE

 Ohio State: The Buckeyes got a boost from the return of CJ Walker, who had missed four games with an injured right hand.
+Walker had eight points and three assists in 24 minutes off the bench.
 Ohio State also showed it could win even without getting huge production from Washington, who scored nine points but shot just 1 of 9.
 Washington entered the day with a team-high 15.7 points per game.

 Wisconsin: The Badgers entered the day leading the Big Ten in scoring defense (61.4) and ranked second in the league in field-goal percentage defense (.398), but they couldn’t stop Ohio State at critical times.
 The Buckeyes made seven of their first nine shots in the second half to build a double-digit edge.
 Ohio State shot 50.9% from the floor.